jingtaisong/fangliulab_su_domain_public_html/ReadMe.txt

 How to update source code
 ========================================

+The source code is put in "File Manager" -> public_html directory on the SU domain dashboard (https://domains.stanford.edu/dashboard/).

 Empty trash.
 Delete all the existing files in public_html directory into trash.
 Compress the git directory into a .zip file.